natenka/pyneng-book-en/docs/source/exercises/07_exercises.rst

     200    1a4b.c580.7000   Gi0/6
     300    0a1b.5c80.7000   Gi0/7

-Restriction: All tasks must be performed using only covered topics.
+Restriction: All tasks must be done using the topics covered in this and previous chapters.

 Task 7.3a
 ~~~~~~~~~~~~

-Make a copy of script from task 7.3.
+Make a copy of the code from the task 7.3.

-Complete script: Sort output by VLAN number.
+Add this functionality: Sort output by VLAN number

-The result should be like this:
+As a result, you should get the following output:

 ::